ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

 # Includes in a sub-folder

-If you did this for every header in the configuation file, there would be a lot of yaml files!
-Fortuantely it's easy to add sub-folders in Home Assistant.
+If you split each section in the configuation file, there would be a lot of yaml filesin one folder!
+Fortuantely it's easy to organize with sub-folders in Home Assistant.

 To place the yaml code in a sub-folder, all you have to do is:
 1. Move the `groups.yaml` file into a sub-folder within the `/homeassistant/` folder